What Are the Specialized High Schools?

 Taking the SHSAT

-Before the day of the test, you will need to choose which specialized high schools you would like to attend and in what order of preference.
+Before the day of the test, consider which specialized high schools you would like to attend and in what order of preference.
 You can rank up to eight specialized high schools on your test ticket.
-On the day of the test, you will copy these choices onto your SHSAT answer sheet.
+On the day of the test, you will bubble in these choices on your SHSAT answer sheet.
+Bring your test ticket to your assigned test site on the day of the test.

 Use the following resources to prepare: